krishbhk/weather-bot/README.md

 # weather-bot-v2

-give the current weather to the user
+Gives current weather info to you.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.